reactjs/react.dev/content/docs/components-and-props.md

 The above two components are equivalent from React's point of view.

-Function and class components both have some additional features that we will discuss in the [next sections](/docs/state-and-lifecycle.html).
+Function and Class components both have some additional features that we will discuss in the [next sections](/docs/state-and-lifecycle.html).

 ## Rendering a Component {#rendering-a-component}